-Whole Foods is also open at the recently renovated Butler Plaza on Archer Road.
-In addition to its fresh produce, seafood, meat department and prepared food section, it will also have create-your-own acai bowls, a macaroni bar and a hot-food station.
-What is new is their lounge area will seat up to 100 people and sell beer.
-And for those who have Amazon prime accounts (remember your student discount for Amazon prime), you get discounts including 10 percent off sale items and exclusive deals.
-To get these discounts at Whole Foods, download the Whole Foods app and sign on with your Amazon prime log in info.
-You can show to register cashier or give the phone number associated with your prime membership.
+Whole Foods has also opened at the renovated Butler Plaza on Archer Road.
+In addition to its fresh produce, seafood, meat department, and prepared food section, it also has a create-your-own acai bowl bar, a pasta bar, and a hot food station.
+Their lounge area seats up to 100 people and sells beer.
+And for those who have Amazon prime accounts (remember the student discount for Amazon prime!), discounts include 10 percent off sale items along with exclusive deals.
+To get these discounts at Whole Foods, download the Whole Foods app and sign on with your Amazon prime log-in info.
+You can then show your app discount to the cashier or give the phone number associated with your Prime membership.

-Another new addition to the Gainesville community is Aldi – known for being very reasonably priced because they sell their own brands and much smaller in size, students can bring their own bag or buy one of their reusable bags.
-There are two locations in Gainesville – one at Butler Plaza and one on NW 13th Street.
+Another recent addition to the Gainesville community is Aldi.
+Aldi is known for being very reasonably priced while selling their own brands and offering them in smaller quantities.
+Students can bring their own bag or buy one of their reusable bags…and don’t forget a quarter to rent the shopping cart.
+Sustainability brings increased affordability, too!
+The fresh produce at Aldi is exceptionally well-priced, and they have a marvelous cheese selection.
+You’ll also want to check seasonal specials there.
+Aldi is where we can find our favorite red pepper jelly during the winter holidays.
+There are two locations in Gainesville – one at Butler Plaza next to Lowe’s and one on NW 13th Street.

 Get the App

-Have your student download the apps for any of the grocery stores that offer them.
-Both Publix and Lucky’s apps have digital coupons.
-Taking a little time to check off the coupons they may use saves them, and possibly you, some money.
-Lucky’s also offers a rewards program which they can manage through the app.
-The rewards program offers another way to build up points and save money.
-Publix also sells a two part gift card that you can load from your local Publix onto your student’s gift card.
-It is another option if your student buys most of their groceries at Publix.
+Have your students download the apps for any of the grocery stores that offer them.
+Publix also has digital coupons.
+Taking a bit of time to check off applicable coupons may save them (and possibly you) some money.
+Publix also sells a two-part gift card that you can load directly from your local Publix onto your student’s gift card.
+It’s a helpful option if your student usually shops for their groceries at Publix.